mattmallencode/crm/README.md

 *User Story ID:  15*

-As a Sherpa user I want to sort my team's contacts by email, phone number, etc.
+As a Sherpa user I want to sort my team's contacts by email etc so I can organise the information.

 #### View Contact Activity

 *User Story ID:  16*

-As a Sherpa user I want to view all team activity for a contact e.g. notes, emails, meetings etc so I understand to a greater extend to what way a deals heading.
+As a Sherpa user I want to view all team activity for a contact e.g. emails, meetings etc so I can track interactions with the customer.

 #### Post Notes

 *User Story ID:  17*

-As a Sherpa user, I want to add a note to a contact's page to notify my colleges of anything significant thats happening to that specific contact.
+As a Sherpa user, I want to add a note to a contact's page to notify my colleagues of my dealings with the customer.

 #### Remove notes

 *User Story ID:  18*

-As a Sherpa user, I want to remove a note on a contact's page if it isnt applicable to that contact anymore.
+As a Sherpa user, I want to remove a note on a contact's page if it it's erroneous or not applicable anymore.

 #### Send Email